 Get An Affordable Grow Light

 For plants that need more light, I’d recommend getting a real grow light.
-It doesn’t have to be expensive, especially if you get a single bulb like this full-spectrum COB LED Light .
+It doesn’t have to be expensive, especially if you get a single bulb like a full-spectrum COB LED light.

 Do LED lights help plants grow?

 Because they use less electricity and emit less heat, LED lights are much better for indoor gardening than fluorescent or incandescent lights.
 You can save money by using non-horticultural LED lights as grow lights, but only if they emit enough of the right wavelengths.